 Actually, human interaction, and even presence, never is zero impact.
 But this way you reduce your personal impact on that environment to a sustainable level, one that the environment can absorb.

-I dived there (Queensland, australia) in 2010 and even with all the problems the Great Barrier Reef has been facing, it is still one of the most beautiful I've ever seen, and it worth to preserve. about 7 years ago
+I dived there (Queensland, australia) in 2010 and even with all the problems the Great Barrier Reef has been facing, it is still one of the most beautiful I've ever seen, and it worth to preserve. over 7 years ago